DevOps methodology explained

 The DevOps methodology is a software development approach that combines the traditional approach with IT concepts.
 It is intended to shorten the development time of systems and to provide continuous high quality software.

 In addition, as many cultural philosophies, practices and tools as possible are used that can increase the ability of organizations to deliver applications and services at high speed.

 They do this faster than organizations that develop and improve products in the traditional way.
 This means that DevOps organizations can better serve their customers and compete more effectively in the market.

 The term DevOps stands for software development (Dev) and IT operations (Ops).
 It can best be explained as a group of people who develop and deliver safe and reliable software at top speed.
 They can do this quickly through automation, collaboration, rapid feedback and iterative development.

+The origins of this software development method dates back in 1993.
 In 1993 the Telecommunications Information Networking Architecture Consortium (TINA-C) defined model for the life cycle of a service that combined software development and telecom service.
 Sixteen years later, in 2009, a first conference called DevOpsdays was held in Ghent, Belgium.

 In 2012, the State of DevOps report was developed by Alanna Brown, who works at Puppet.
 As of 2014, this report was published annually by Nicole Forsgren, Gene Kim, Jez Humble and other colleagues.